 Possible classification schemas for performance metrics for RTP traffic are described in clause 7.
 The protocol stack based method uses the terms application and transport level metrics (see clauses 3.2.1 and 3.2.6).
 This appendix provides some typical examples for each category.

-There are examples which may be only MG-locally generated and reported via H.248, metrics which may be reported via RTCP, and examples for both reporting options.
+There are examples which may only be metricsgenerated MG-locally and reported via H.248, metrics which may be reported via RTCP, and examples for both reporting options.

 III.2 Transport level metrics